 Give the command in a calm voice, not too loud just loud enough for the dog to hear you and if it doesn’t obey, give the correction in a loud voice and then go back to giving the command again and drop back down to the normal voice again whatever it takes to get the job done.
 If you find yourself hollering all the time, your training program is in trouble.
 Get back into a smaller area and get things in control again.

 16. Know When to Quit.

 Always leave with your dog when the dog is still wanting to do more.
 If you are working your dog all of a sudden it leaves the stock to go get water or goes to lie down in the shade understand you had a monumental failure.
-Understand it is YOUR failure not the dogs.
+Understand it is YOUR failure, not the dogs.
 Some dogs can take more work than others.
-And you can actually train a dog so that it won’t work at all or be alert of the signs that your dog has had enough training.
+And you can actually train a dog so that it won’t work at all or be alert to the signs that your dog has had enough training.
 It will start looking away from the stock, running too wide or you find yourself calling it back onto the stock.
 Call it back on the stock, get it excited one last time and then quit when you want to quit not when the dog does.

 17. Don’t Sour Your Dog.

 There is an old saying “dogs don’t get any better in Kennels” but actually sometimes they do.
 If things are going bad and particularly if you don’t know what to do about fixing it if you’ve got a dog that is starting to turn off or if you’ve got a dog that is starting to do something that you think might be a problem put the dog up for a week maybe even two weeks when you take it back out again it may forget that unwanted behavior and sometimes the break will do you both good.